silverbulletmd/silverbullet/website/Install/Docker.md

 * The container binds to port `3000`, so be sure to port-map that, e.g. via `-p 3000:3000` (note: the first `3000` is the external port)
 * The container uses whatever is volume-mapped to `/space` as the space root folder.
 You can connect a docker volume, or a host folder to this, e.g. `-v /home/myuser/space:/space`
 * SilverBullet will detect the UNIX owner (UID and GID) of the folder mapped into `/space` and run the server process with the same UID and GID so that permissions will just magically work.
 If you’d like to override this UID, set the `PUID` and `PGID` environment variables (see [[Install/Configuration]] for details).
-* The Docker image is based on Ubuntu.
-If you would like to install additional packages into it at runtime, you can do so via the `SB_APT_PACKAGES` environment variable, see [[Install/Configuration]].
+* The Docker image is based on [Alpine](https://alpinelinux.org/).
+If you'd like to install additional packages into it, see [[#Installing additional packages]] below.

 > **note** Note
 > The same docker images are currently both available from [GHCR](https://github.com/silverbulletmd/silverbullet/pkgs/container/silverbullet) and [Docker Hub](https://hub.docker.com/r/zefhemel/silverbullet), use whichever you prefer.